Why Resolutions Don’t Work, and Why Setting Annual Goals, If Done Right, Have a Great Chance of Working

 I will look and feel great on my wedding day.
 I will look good in my tux, and in a swimsuit on my honeymoon.
 I will fit comfortably is freshly washed size 36” waist pants.
 I will have tons of energy for my bride, and feel better about the health of my heart.
 I will weigh 215 lbs. on my wedding day and have a body fat percentage of 14%.
 Living a happy, long, active, and fit lifestyle is important to me.
 When I achieve this, I will feel a great sense of accomplishment, and proud of how I look.

 I have an exercise plan, a diet plan, a food log, a set of charts to measure progress, and a vision for the future.
+I’ve even looked into buying a band for my smartwatch through sites like Mobile Mob, in the hopes of trying to achieve my fitness goal.
+We all have to start somewhere.
 That said, I still plan to drink a glass of champagne at midnight tonight.

 I also have some pretty big goals for QuestFusion in 2017.
 Setting annual goals is an important part of my business and personal life.
 I also have specific actionable plans with milestones, and I know how I will feel when I achieve the desired results.
 I have a coach and an accountability partner and some other people in my inner circle who support me.
 We support each other.
 I can tell you that I’m really excited for 2017, and there are a lot of cool and fun things in store.
 I hope 2017 is your best year ever.
 I know it is going to be awesome for me, for QuestFusion, and for our clients!
 Happy New Year everyone!